L01-namratapatel/Final-Project-L01-namratapatel/README.md

 # Final-Project-L01-namratapatel
-This will uncompress the proteosomes:
-    gunzip proteomes/*.gz
-cat  proteomes/* > allprotein.fas #this will put all of the proteins into one single file makeblastdb -in allprotein.fas -parse_seqids -dbtype prot #this will make a BLAST database ncbi-acc-download -F fasta -m protein XP_032239066.1 #this will download the protein as a query sequence
+gunzip proteomes/*.gz #this will uncompress the proteosomes cat  proteomes/* > allprotein.fas #this will put all of the proteins into one single file makeblastdb -in allprotein.fas -parse_seqids -dbtype prot #this will make a BLAST database ncbi-acc-download -F fasta -m protein XP_032239066.1 #this will download the protein as a query sequence